 2. Factory Applications

 Tooling is one of the most expensive parts of most manufacturing processes, so the ability to create tools quickly and cost-effectively with 3D printing is helpful in controlling costs and improving efficiency.
+To make equipment last longer, parts can be treated with a shot peening technique to prevent materials from cracking and it increases the fatigue strength of new and damaged parts.
+Companies like Superior Shot Peening offer shot peening services as well as other metal protection services.

 Calibration jigs help to ensure that equipment changeovers and setups are performed correctly, reducing the time required and eliminating a possible source of scrap or rework.